 “Be active, more often.”

-This is the best advice on exercise for someone trying to prevent or manage diabetes.
+This is the best advice on exercises like calf push-ups for someone trying to prevent or manage diabetes.

 Boosting your physical activity levels has so many positive effects on your body, especially for those with pre-diabetes or T2DM.

 Regular exercise not only plays an important role in weight loss but also improves blood glucose control, blood lipid profiles and blood pressure.

 The benefits of regular exercise are undeniably substantial.
 And if anything else, regular exercise will get you feeling like a better you!

 Although we know the benefits, getting started with exercise can be quite overwhelming for someone that isn’t quite familiar with it.